-Mark Farnham has been teaching Apologetics in local churches for almost a decade.
+Mark Farnham has been teaching Apologetics in local churches for more than fifteen years.
 His doctoral work in Apologetics has opened doors to interact with all kinds of unbelievers, from doctoral students in philosophy at a Philadelphia University, to Muslims inside the mosque, to everyday people on the streets of Lancaster, PA.

-Mark is Associate Professor and Coordinator of Pastoral and Pre-Seminary Majors at Lancaster Bible College in Lancaster, PA.
+Mark is Professor of Apologetics at Lancaster Bible College and Capital Seminary in Lancaster, PA.
 Previously he taught systematic theology and apologetics at the seminary level for eleven years.
 Prior to that he served as senior pastor in New London, CT for seven years.
 Mark earned a PhD in Apologetics from Westminster Theological Seminary in Philadelphia.
 He also holds a Master of Theology degree in New Testament from Gordon-Conwell Theological Seminary and a Master of Divinity degree from Calvary Baptist Seminary.
-Since 2011 he has been an adjunct professor of World Religion at Strayer University in Allenton, PA.
-He has also done graduate and postgraduate studies at Harvard Divinity School and Villanova University.

 Call Mark at 215-206-7249, visit his website at apologeticsforthechurch.org, or email him at email@example.com.